Skip to content

 The SPOG Board of Directors represents the association’s interests to the outside world and monitors ongoing business.
 It consists of the President, the Vice-President and other members who are elected every three years.

-PD Dr. Nicolas Gerber
+PD Dr. med.
+Nicolas Gerber

-PD Dr. Raffaele Renella
+Prof. Dr. med.
+Dr. phil.
+Raffaele Renella

 PD Dr. med.
 Dr. sc. nat.
 André von Büren